Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 The best Mount Rainier day hikes?

-I get lots of emails asking for my recommendations for the top 3 hikes to do when you've only got a limited time for hiking at Mount Rainier National Park.
+I get lots of emails asking for my recommendations for the top 3 hikes to do when you're in Seattle and you've only got a limited time for hiking at Mount Rainier National Park.

 So I've selected my 3 favorite day hikes in the Sunrise area of Mount Rainier National Park for you to enjoy.

 They are presented by order of difficulty, with the most challenging hike first.

 And each was chosen to highlight an aspect of Pacific Northwest hiking in the top left corner of Washington State, within easy driving distance from Seattle.

 It's tough to single out just three Mount Rainier day hikes to share with you.
 Living in the proximity of Mt.
 Rainier gives a hiker an embarrassment of riches.